Available positions will be posted here

 Interact with colleagues, and be courteous and respectful to clients.

 You are proficient with computer programs such as regular office hardware and software, and programs such as GIS, GPS and navigation software.

 Use of field tablets for data entry, navigation, and data management

 Experience with GPS/InReach is an asset.

 Position Type: Contract

-Location: Thunder Bay or Sault Ste Marie with travel to field sites throughout northern Ontario.
+Location: Thunder Bay with travel to field sites throughout northern Ontario.

-Salary: To be negotiated based on training and experience
+Salary: $20-$25 per hour, to be negotiated based on training and experience